 Functions are now able to access the test context.
 This enables you to access all test variables and other central test related components in a function implementation.
 Therefore the function Java interface has now an additional test context parameter.
 Refactor your custom written functions accordingly to meet the new interface rules.
-See http://www.citrusframework.org/tutorials-functions.htmlfor details.
+See how to write custom functions for details.